Harnan01/e19-co227-Plants-disease-dataset-collection-in-SriLanka/docs/README.md

 permalink: index.html

 repository-name:e19-co227-Plants-disease-dataset-collection-in-SriLanka
-title:Plants Disease Dataset Collection in SriLanka
+title:Plants disease dataset collection in SriLanka
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"